realead/cykhash/README.md

 ### Hash sets

-`Int64Set`, `Int32Set`, `Float64Set`, `Float32Set`, and `PyObjectSet` are implemented.
+`Int64Set`, `Int32Set`, `Float64Set`, `Float32Set` ( and `PyObjectSet`) are implemented.
 They are more or less drop-in replacements for Python's `set`.
 Furthermore, given the Cython-interface, efficient extensions of functionality are easily done.

 The biggest advantage of these sets is that they need about 4-8 times less memory than the usual Python-sets and are somewhat faster for integers or floats.

+As `PyObjectSet` is somewhat slower than the usual `set` and needs about the same amount of memory, it should be used only if all `nan`s should be treated as equivalent.

 The most efficient way to create such sets is to use `XXXXSet_from_buffer(...)`, e.g. `Int64Set_from_buffer`, if the data container at hand supports buffer protocol (e.g. numpy-arrays, `array.array` or `ctypes`-arrays).
 Or `XXXXSet_from(...)` for any iterator.

 ### Hash maps

-`Int64toInt64Map`, `Int32toInt32Map`, `Float64toInt64Map`, `Float32toInt32Map`, and `PyObjectMap` are implemented.
+`Int64toInt64Map`, `Int32toInt32Map`, `Float64toInt64Map`, `Float32toInt32Map` ( and `PyObjectMap`) are implemented.
 They are more or less drop-in replacements for Python's `dict` (however, not every piece of `dict`'s functionality makes sense, for example `setdefault(x, default)` without `default`-argument, because `None` cannot be inserted, also the khash-maps don't preserve the insertion order, so there is also no `reversed`).
 Furthermore, given the Cython-interface, efficient extensions of functionality are easily done.

 Biggest advantage of these sets is that they need about 4-8 times less memory than the usual Python-dictionaries and are somewhat faster for integers or floats.

+As `PyObjectMap` is somewhat slower than the usual `dict` and needs about the same amount of memory, it should be used only if all `nan`s should be treated as equivalent.

 ### isin